-Your case manager is responsible for managing your claim and liaising with all parties to ensure you have the appropriate support
+Your case management team is responsible for managing your claim and helping to ensure you have appropriate support

 Making a claim

-- See your doctor as soon as possible and ask for a Certificate of Capacity (we may not be able to accept back-dated medical certificates).
+- See your doctor as soon as possible and ask for a SIRA Certificate of Capacity.
 The certificate outlines the nature of your injury, your capacity to work and treatment requirements.

 - Complete and sign a Workers Injury Claim form.
-If you cannot complete the form yourself, you can ask a family member or union official to assist you.
-Be sure to include all relevant information and attach any supporting documentation such as bills or receipts for treatment.
+If you cannot complete the form yourself, you can ask someone to assist you.
+Be sure to include all relevant information and attach any supporting documentation that you think may assist us in making a decision about your claim, e.g. medical reports, scans etc.

 - A journey accident claim form must also accompany the Workers Injury Claim form for claims made in relation to travel to/from the workplace.

-- Give the claim form and your Certificate of Capacity to your employer as soon as possible.
-Your employer must lodge your claim with us within 48 hours of receiving these forms.
+- Give the claim form and your SIRA Certificate of Capacity to your employer as soon as possible.
+Your employer must lodge your claim with us within 48 hours of being made aware of your injury.

 If you need more information about making a claim, please contact Coal Mines Insurance.
 Injury claim forms, and guides on what to do when you’re injured at work, are available from the Forms and Downloads section.